luxeengine/alpha/docs_src/Luxe/guide.gettingstarted.md

 If you are ready to get something on screen, let's dive straight in.
 For a full code listing [click here](#code).
 Make sure you have [installed luxe and that it is working first](setup.html), of course.

-You can create an empty project in a folder by using `luxe create empty project_name`, or by copying the empty folder from the `template_projects/empty` folder yourself.
+You can create an empty project in a folder by using `lime create luxe:empty project_name`, or by copying the empty folder from the `template_projects/empty` folder yourself.

 &nbsp;